gft-page/gft-art-web/README.md

 ```
 ethereum: 'xdai:https://dai.poa.network'
 ```
-Then you just need to get it starte
+Then you just need to get it started
 ```
 cd graph-node/docker
 docker-compose up